 Yours is an infinite job, but you only have finite time available.
-You can’t manage an infinite job by just adding more and more hours.
-You need to change the way you think about and manage your time and your work.
+You certainly can’t manage an infinite job by just adding more and more hours.
+Most importantly, you need to change the way you think about and manage your time and your work.

 Priorities simplify the process of delivering the greatest value from the finite resources available.

-The one thing you know for certain is that the non-chargeable time allocated to managing your business needs to be minimised – but productive.
+The one thing you know for certain is that the non-chargeable time allocated to managing your business needs to be minimised, But it also needs to be productive.

-Seek success, not perfection.
+Firstly, seek success, not perfection.
 Applying Pareto’s Principle, focus on the 20% of the effort required to deliver 80% of your defined success.
-Grab the low hanging fruit!
+Most importantly, grab the low hanging fruit!

-Outcome: This session compares any systems (both manual or automated) currently used and how/if they integrate, against under-performance or opportunities identified in the GAPP Audit, using a cost/benefit analysis.
+Outcome: This session compares any systems (both manual or automated) currently used.
+Also, how/if they integrate, against under-performance or opportunities identified in the GAPP Audit, using a cost/benefit analysis.